 There’s nothing quite like the visual freedom gained from LASIK or another vision correction procedure.
-However, with more and more people looking to ditch the daily hassle of glasses and contacts, the cost of laser eye surgery in Kansas City often plays a significant role in the decision making process.
+Simpler mornings, less fuss when traveling, and clear, 24-7 vision are three of the top reasons people turn to LASIK.
+With benefits like that, why doesn’t ever one do it?
+While the outcome may be priceless, we recognize that the cost of laser eye surgery in Kansas City often plays a significant role in the decision making process.

-At Durrie Vision, we’ve seen people turn away from LASIK simply because they had misconceptions about the price.
-We understand there is a lot of misleading information out there, which can make finding answers both confusing and frustrating.
+At Durrie Vision, we’ve seen people hesitant to pursue LASIK based on misconceptions they have about the cost.
+There is a lot of misleading information out there, which can make finding answers both confusing and frustrating.

 To help you navigate through the whirlwind of information, we’ve created an in-depth guide to prepare you for the cost of laser eye surgery in Kansas City.